The #1 horse issue I saw while travelling thru Canada, USA, Mexico and Guatemala was

 My favorite for long distance WALKING:

-The Originals.
 The lack of gaiters allowed for easier articulation of the lower leg, thru observing Roxy and the corresponding tread wear.

 I wrote about my experiences with Easyboots many times in my blog.